 "I congratulate District Attorney Jackie Lacey and her team and our Department of Insurance detectives on a job well done.
 Their hard work paid off today, as Wallace begins serving her sentence," Jones continued.

 The Department of Insurance worked with the Los Angeles District Attorney's Office, which prosecuted Wallace.
-Batham's trial on dozens of similar counts of insurance fraud, identity theft, and money laundering is scheduled to start January 3, 2019.
-Batham is also scheduled for sentencing on sexual assault convictions, related to the same case, on June 18, 2018.
+Bathum's trial on dozens of similar counts of insurance fraud, identity theft, and money laundering is scheduled to start January 3, 2019.
+Bathum is also scheduled for sentencing on sexual assault convictions, related to the same case, on June 18, 2018.

 # # #